KuSh/TwitchJambionnat/README.md

 # SA Leaderboard

+This project is no longer actively supported.

-Collects and display battle royale leaderboard per months
+> Collect and display battle royale leaderboard per months.